The mortgage landscape has changed a ton over the past several years.

 In the past, this wasn’t the case, with mortgage rates very high, and then in a downward trend for many years since.

 Even recent homeowners were able to refinance just six months or a year after purchasing their homes, thanks to the precipitous drop in interest rates.

-But that march downward seems to have come to an end, and that means far fewer refinances, and slower prepayment speeds.
+But that march downward seems to have come to an end, and could in fact reverse course, which will equate to slower prepayment speeds and far fewer refinances.